yusuf17ml/Personality-Type-Detector/README.md

     ```
     streamlit run frontend/app.py
     ```
+*Interact with the app via the streamlit frontend to get a fast and seamless response from the FastAPI backend*

 ## What I learned
 It was a great learning project for me as i was able to: